Release Management Guide#

 # Curate the release

-# The end of the generated report shows the JIRA tickets with wrong version number assigned.
+# The end of the generated report shows any GitHub issues with the wrong

 archery release curate <version>